Extension Logo

 .30 x 3.50 inches = 1.05 inches

-Table 4 lists recommended management allowable soil water depletion limits and management strategies for several irrigated crops grown in Minnesota.
-These recommendations result from several research projects in the North Central states and published guidelines from other states.
+The following table lists recommended maximum allowable soil water depletion limits and management strategies for several irrigated crops grown in Minnesota.
+These recommendations resulted from several research projects in the North Central states and published guidelines from other states.

 |